| The sections to be presented will

 Transmitted maternal stress could result in infant gastroesophageal

 contractile dysfunction promoting reflux and rumination.
+Two biopsychosocial sequences of

 rumination in an infant may be formulated.
 One involving